ncoghlan/misc/notes/python3/questions_and_answers.rst

 reasons for going ahead with the creation of Python 3, and very good reasons for discontinuing the Python 2 series.
-We didn't decide to disrupt an entire community of developers just for the hell of it - we did it because there was a core problem in the language design, and backwards compatibility break was the only way we could find to solve it once and for all.
+We didn't decide to disrupt an entire community of developers just for the hell of it - we did it because there was a core problem in the language design, and a backwards compatibility break was the only way we could find to solve it once and for all.